JEBailey/sling-resourcelocator/README.md

 > date('2013-08-08T16:32:59.000+02:00')

-If you need a different date format then the date function can accomadate that
+If you need a different date format then the date function can accommodate that

 > date('2013-08-08','yyyy-MM-dd')

 Or you could just add your own custom Function

 Dates are represented on the resource side as a Calendar object.
-Based on the operation being performed this object is treated either as a String in iso-8601 format or as a number.
+Based on the operation being performed this object is treated either as a String in ISO-8601 format or as a number.
 The number representing the time in milliseconds since the EPOCH UTC region